 Looking Glass FAQs:

+Looking Glass is an open source publicly available networking script to check the Host, Ping, Traceroute, MTR, Speed, and Latency of the VPS or Server and Network.
 A Looking Glass is a piece of software running on a web server server which allows users to get a look at routing and network behavior as it originates from the remote network.
 A looking glass accesses a remote router and performs a host, ping, trace, or one of several show commands allowing a view of the IP and BGP route tables.
 Looking Glasses are most commonly used for verifying routing between the providers, and for verifying that routes are propagating correctly across the Internet.
+Yes, you can Install Looking Glass in any one of the Linux Distributions, I have made this blog post and used CentOS 7 64bit OS Server for the testing purpose.
+If you need any help or face any issues, please comment below and will help out.

 Reference Websites: